SPINACH AND FETA FILO PIE

 Sauté the onion: Heat 1 tablespoon of olive oil in a small frying pan and sauté 1 large diced red onion with a pinch of salt over medium-low heat for about 10-15 minutes, until soft and lightly browned.
 Transfer the onion to a large bowl and leave to cool.

 Meanwhile, wilt the spinach: Heat a small knob of butter in a large saucepan, add the spinach, and cook it on medium heat for a couple of minutes until the leaves are wilted.
 If the spinach does not fit inside the pot, fill the pot to the brim with leaves, wait until they start to wilt, then add the rest.
 You want to set the heat high enough, so that most of the spinach water evaporates as the spinach cooks.
-When the spinach is wilted, transfer it to a sieve and squeeze out any excess liquid with a large spoon, then roughly chop it and transfer it to the bowl.
+When the spinach is wilted, transfer it to a sieve and squeeze out any excess liquid with a large spoon, then roughly chop the spinach and transfer it to the bowl.

 Add the spices: Season the spinach and onions with nutmeg, salt, and pepper, stir well, then leave them to cool.

-Score the top layers of the pie in a way that you intend to cut and serve the pie later, allowing you to slice along these lines once the pie is baked, without damaging the crispy pastry layers.
-So instead of cutting it into a diamond shape pattern, cut it into equal size squares, or rectangles if you prefer, and a multiple of the number of guests you are serving.
+Score the top: Brush the top with melted butter, then score the top pastry layers with the tip of a very sharp knife being careful, not to cut into the filling.
+Tip: Score the top layers in a way that you intend to cut and serve the pie later, allowing you to slice along the lines without damaging the crispy pastry layers.
+So, instead of scoring in a diamond pattern, score the pie into small, equal size squares or rectangles, preferably a multiple of the number of eaters you are serving.

 Serve: Serve hot or warm with a simple tomato salad, flavoured with thinly sliced red onion, salt, balsamic vinegar, and Extra Virgin Olive Oil.